KDE/digikam-doc/asset_management/data_protection.rst

 Theft And Accidents
 ~~~~~~~~~~~~~~~~~~~

-Do not underestimate it!
+Do not underestimate it.
 Those two factor account for 86% of notebook and 46% for desktop system data losses.
 For notebooks, theft counts for 50% alone.

 Malware
 ~~~~~~~